Vishal73040/BotBrowser/DISCLAIMER.md

 ## ACADEMIC & RESEARCH USE DISCLAIMER

 **BotBrowser** is designed exclusively for **academic research, security analysis, and authorized testing environments** that comply with all applicable **laws, regulations, and institutional ethics guidelines**.
+Review the companion [RESPONSIBLE_USE.md](RESPONSIBLE_USE.md) for operational expectations and reporting procedures.

 ## DUAL-USE TECHNOLOGY NOTICE